To use single sign-on (SSO) with Azure AD/Office 365, you'll need to make sure you have:

-The Clever application expects the SAML assertions in a specific format, which requires you to add custom attribute mappings to your SAML Token Attributes configuration.
+The Clever application expects the SAML assertions to be in a specific format, which requires you to add custom attribute mappings to your SAML Token Attributes configuration.

-The following screenshot shows an example for this.
+The following screenshot shows an example of this.

 In the User Attributes section on the Single sign-on dialog, configure SAML token attribute as shown in the image above and perform the following steps.